slideflow/slideflow/docs-source/source/statistics.rst

 ====================

-In addition to containing functions used during model training and evaluation, this module provides the :class:`slideflow.statistics.SlideMap` class designed to assist with visualizing tiles and slides in two-dimensional space.
+In addition to containing functions used during model training and evaluation, this module provides the :class:`slideflow.SlideMap` class designed to assist with visualizing tiles and slides in two-dimensional space.

-Once a model has been trained, tile-level predictions and intermediate layer activations can be calculated across an entire dataset with :class:`slideflow.activations.ActivationsVisualizer`.
+Once a model has been trained, tile-level predictions and intermediate layer activations can be calculated across an entire dataset with :class:`slideflow.model.DatasetFeatures`.
-The :class:`slideflow.statistics.SlideMap` class can then perform dimensionality reduction on these dataset-wide activations, plotting tiles and slides in two-dimensional space.
+The :class:`slideflow.SlideMap` class can then perform dimensionality reduction on these dataset-wide activations, plotting tiles and slides in two-dimensional space.
 Visualizing the distribution and clustering of tile-level and slide-level layer activations can help reveal underlying structures in the dataset and shared visual features among classes.

-The primary method of use is first generating an :class:`slideflow.activations.ActivationsVisualizer` from a trained model, then creating an instance of a :class:`slideflow.statistics.SlideMap` by using the ``from_activations`` class
+The primary method of use is first generating an :class:`slideflow.model.DatasetFeatures` from a trained model, then creating an instance of a :class:`slideflow.SlideMap` by using the ``from_features`` class
 method:

 .. code-block:: python

-    AV = sf.activations.ActivationsVisualizer(model='/path/', ...)
+    df = sf.activations.DatasetFeatures(model='/path/', ...)
-    slide_map = sf.statistics.SlideMap.from_activations(AV)
+    slide_map = sf.SlideMap.from_features(df)

 Alternatively, if you would like to map slides from a dataset in two-dimensional space using pre-calculated *x* and *y* coordinates, you can use the ``from_precalculated`` class method.
 In addition to X and Y, this method requires supplying